GissellValdez/Project-1---Connect-4/README.md

 User story:
-    - Startup page with the following:
-        - Big Connect 4 title at the top of the page that is removed when the game is started

     - Two buttons to choose to play 1Pv2P, or 1PvCPU.
     - Start button at the bottom of the screen
     - Playable grid must be 6x7
     - Grid should look like an actual Connect 4 board
     - Have Player One (red) start a game go first